aaronpriven/actium/doc/Points2016.md

 This is optional; not every sign has a map.

 * A non-printing stop ID.
 I thought it would be good to display the stop ID large on screen, but not have it printed out.
-This frame should have the "Nonprinting" box checked in the "Attributes" palette and have the script label "NonprintingStopID".
+This frame should have the "Nonprinting" box checked in the "Attributes" palette and have the script label "NonPrintingStopID".

 ## Actium database